-The design of the site incorporates Crime Prevention Through Environmental Design principles (CPTED).
+S10 The design of the site incorporates Crime Prevention Through Environmental Design principles (CPTED).

-Please explain: Staff Comments Secure site with controlled points of entry/exit.
-Exits directly to discharge to the street - no hiding places.
-Residential is all above grade.
-Parking with security gate (entry phone for visitor parking) The developer is exploring private bike storage lockers and additional storage components utilizing the extra upper depth of parking stalls.
+Please explain: Staff Comments -Secure site with controlled points of entry/exit. -Exits directly to discharge to the street - no hiding placesResidential is all above gradeVisitor parking parking contained and separate from residential parking spaces.
 Plan references: